 Family comes first.
 The safety of a family in a Loxone Smart Home is no different.
 One of the biggest potential dangers in our own homes is fire.
 In the year ending September 2017, the UK recorded 346 fire-related fatalities (including from the tragic Grenfell Tower fire).
 A further 3,200 non-fatal casualties requiring hospital treatment was recorded.

 The ‘Fire Kills’ campaign quotes research that you are four times more likely to die in a fire if you live in a home without working smoke alarms.
 It goes without saying then, that smoke alarms should be an important consideration for any smart home installation.

 The correct selection of hardware:

-In a Real Smart Home, there are essentially two different products that can detect a fire or smoke development at an early stage.
+In a Loxone Smart Home, there are essentially two different products that can detect a fire or smoke development at an early stage.
 In order to avoid danger to occupants and damage to buildings in a fire, the right choice of products is of great importance.

 We recommend the following sensors for optimum protection of the occupants:

 The Loxone Touch and the Loxone Touch Pure have an in-built temperature sensor that normally ensures a perfect indoor temperature.
 The temperature sensor can also be used in addition to a smoke detector for early fire detection.
 The temperature sensor of the Touch recognises sudden, rapid temperature changes and reports alarms from a freely definable value.